 In Wrentham, MA, patients who are seeking a specialist for their dental care are welcome to speak to the team at Advanced Dental Practices.
-Dr. Ross Palioca and his staff are committed to helping individuals achieve the smile of their dreams with quality services.
+Dr. Rawat and his staff are committed to helping individuals achieve the smile of their dreams with quality services.
 One treatment that is often suggested when patients are faced with infection of a tooth is root canal therapy.

 Root canal demystified